-Super Mario Run is only available right now for Apple's iOS devices, leaving Android gamers without access to a bit of hot plumber platforming action.
-Thankfully Nintendo has confirmed when Super Mario Run will be released for Android phones and tablets in the UK, and here's all you need to know - plus a virus warning for anyone thinking of downloading a Super Mario Run APK file.
+Super Mario Run is only available right now for Apple's iOS devices, leaving Android gamers without access to Nintendo's hot plumber platforming action.
+Thankfully Google has confirmed the exact date when Super Mario Run will be released for Android phones and tablets in the UK, and here's all you need to know - plus a virus warning for anyone thinking of downloading a Super Mario Run APK file.

 Super Mario Run is as close to a full Mario game as you're likely to see on a mobile phone, without use of emulators and the like.
 But while Super Mario Run launched on iPhone and iPad at the end of 2016, here in 2017 we're still waiting on an Android release.